-Online decision tool created by Kaiser Permanente researchers helps emergency room doctors identify pulmonary embolism patients at low risk of adverse outcomes after discharge
+Online decision tool created by Kaiser Permanente researchers helps emergency room doctors identify low-risk patients with a pulmonary embolism

 By Janet Byron

-“Our online tool helps emergency room doctors to quickly and easily identify which patients with pulmonary embolism can be safely treated at home, thus avoiding costly and inconvenient hospitalization,” said lead author David R. Vinson, MD, a Kaiser Permanente emergency department doctor and adjunct researcher with the Kaiser Permanente Northern California Division of Research.
+“Our online tool helps emergency room doctors to quickly and easily identify which patients with pulmonary embolism can be safely treated at home, thus avoiding costly and inconvenient hospitalization,” said lead author David R. Vinson, MD, an adjunct investigator with the Kaiser Permanente Division of Research and an emergency department physician with The Permanente Medical Group (TPMG).

 Was that a heart attack, or not?

-Vinson said that the symptoms of pulmonary embolism can overlap with those of heart attacks, making it more difficult to diagnose.
-“The most common symptoms of pulmonary embolism are shortness of breath, and chest pain,” he said.
+The symptoms of pulmonary embolism can overlap with those of heart attacks, making it more difficult to diagnose.
+“The most common symptoms of pulmonary embolism are shortness of breath, and chest pain,” Vinson said.
 “Because of the clot, the lungs have to work extra hard.”

 However, tests done in the emergency department, including electrocardiograms and blood tests, can definitively rule out heart attacks, Vinson said.
 The diagnosis of pulmonary embolism, on the other hand, is usually made with a CT (computed tomography) scan.